You can register the look of a product you’ve designed to stop people copying or stealing it.

 Search the registers

-Search any of the following design registers to check if your design is unique:
+Search all of the following design registers to check if your design is unique:

 - UK-registered designs